10 Sep Choosing the Right Float Tank for Your Float Centre

 Float cabins are like The Godfather of float tanks — you just can’t mess with a classic.

-Float cabins are generally built into a wall and offer plenty of space to stand up comfortably.
-It’s because of this that most people don’t get that claustrophobic feeling while still being behind a door in them.
-That said, if you need some music or light to keep you comfortable, a lot of cabins also offer those features as well.
+Float cabins are free standing products like a float pod, yet they offer plenty of space to stand up comfortably and provide a full sensory deprivation environment.
+It’s because of this that most people don’t get that claustrophobic feeling while still being behind a door in them, while they still have the core float experience they eagerly seek.
+That said, if you need some music or light to keep you comfortable, a lot of cabins also offer those aesthetically appealing features as well.

 There are a number of great float cabins out there, but we pride ourselves in having some of the very best.
 Give us a shout for more information about opening a float centre and our incredible float tanks.
 We’re here to help!